lucidrains/electra-pytorch/README.md

 from electra_pytorch import Electra

-# instantiate the generator and discriminator
+# (1) instantiate the generator and discriminator, making sure that the generator is roughly a quarter to a half of the size of the discriminator

 generator = ReformerLM(
     num_tokens = 20000,
+    emb_dim = 128,
-    dim = 512,
+    dim = 256,              # smaller hidden dimension
+    heads = 4,              # less heads
+    ff_mult = 2,            # smaller feed forward intermediate dimension
+    dim_head = 64,
-    depth = 1,
+    depth = 12,
     max_seq_len = 1024
 )

 discriminator = ReformerLM(
     num_tokens = 20000,
+    emb_dim = 128,
-    dim = 512,
+    dim = 1024,
+    dim_head = 64,
+    heads = 16,
-    depth = 2,
+    depth = 12,
+    ff_mult = 4,
     max_seq_len = 1024
 )

-# weight tie the token and positional embeddings of generator and discriminator
+# (2) weight tie the token and positional embeddings of generator and discriminator

 generator.token_emb = discriminator.token_emb
 generator.pos_emb = discriminator.pos_emb
+# weight tie any other embeddings if available, token type embeddings, etc.

-# instantiate electra
+# (3) instantiate electra

 trainer = Electra(
     generator,
     discriminator,
-    num_tokens = 20000,         # number of tokens, needed for masked language pretraining
-    discr_dim = 512,            # the embedding dimension of the discriminator
+    discr_dim = 1024,           # the embedding dimension of the discriminator
     discr_layer = 'reformer',   # the layer name in the discriminator, whose output would be used for predicting token is still the same or replaced mask_token_id = 2,          # the token id reserved for masking pad_token_id = 0,           # the token id for padding mask_prob = 0.15            # masking probability for masked language modeling )

-# train
+# (4) train

 data = torch.randint(0, 20000, (1, 1024))